 The Learning Journal will explore your understanding, perception, commitment to study and ideas about your progression route to a six year undergraduate Medicine degree programme.

 Note: HPAT Ireland score from 2022 is valid for entry in 2022 only.

 Places will be allocated on a competitive basis.
 All applicants who meet the minimum requirements above will be ranked on a total score which is weighted as shown above.
 Any canvassing, or failure to mention a previous degree (of any level) on your CAO form, will automatically disqualify the applicant.

 No. The offers for Medicine are made on the basis of the total ranked score as outlined above.

 When will I know the decision on my application?

-Assessment of mature applications will take place when the Access results are known in late June.
+Assessment of mature applications will take place when the Access results are known.

 Official offers will issue via CAO in early July and must be accepted within a week.